SinovuyoG/Python/README.md

 The "not" operator negates the Boolean value it operates on.

 Membership operators, "in" and "not in," are used to check whether a value is present in a sequence or not.
 For instance, using "in" can check if a number or a string exists in a given list or string.

+CONTROL FLOWS

+There are 3 main control flows in programming, nameley If statement, For Loop and While Loop.
+The If statement allows you to execute a block of code only if a certain condition is met.
+In Python, you use the if statement like this: a = True if a: print ("It is true")
+If the condition is true, the indented code under the if statement will be executed.
+You can add more code under the if statement by indenting it further.
+If you add an else statement, the code under that will be executed if the condition is false.
+Indentation is very important in Python as it as determines the structure of your program.
+A for loop is used to iterate over a list or any iterable object.
+In Python, you write a for loop like this: for item in my_list: print item
+While loop is similar to a for loop, but it keeps looping until a certain condition is false.
+In Python you use a While loop like this: a = 0 while a < 5: print a, a = a + 1

+It's important to make sure that the condition in the while loop will eventually become false, otherwise, the loop will continue indefinitely